frypatch/The-Price-of-Remembering/book/CHAPTER_04.md

 Chronicler stared at him.
 “Three miles.”

 “It’s what finally convinced Kilvin to sponsor me for El’the,” Kote confessed.
 “I showed him how it could coordinate emergency response across the University.
-He saw the potential for road safety, coordinating healers between towns,” He paused.
+He saw the potential for road safety and coordinating healers between towns,” He paused.
 “Though I’ve heard rumors the Commonwealth military adopted them later.
 Kilvin wouldn’t have been pleased about that.”
 He looked down at his mug.
 “But that first night, I only needed it to work fifty feet.
 And I needed it to work the first time.”

 “And did it?”
 Chronicler asked.